platformsh/example-typo3/README.md

 Refer to [typo3.org](https://typo3.org/) for information on TYPO3 CMS.

-This example is maintained by the TYPO3 Community Interest Group (CIG) Platform.sh, which is headed by
+This example is maintained by
 * [dkd Internet Service GmbH](https://dkd.de) and
 * [@bmack](https://github.com/bmack/) from [@b13](https://b13.com).